 Villa Semarapura is located on Cemagi Beach, in full view of the sacred sea temple Pura Gede Luhur Batungaus rising from a rocky outcrop pounded by waves rolling in from the Indian Ocean.
 The beach of black volcanic sand is great for morning jogs and sunset strolls with far-reaching views towards the Bukit Peninsula, but strong currents render it unsuitable for swimming.
-Within walking distance of Villa Semarapura are a handful of other luxury villas while a 20-minute stroll along the beach will lead you to Nganyi Beach where there are a couple of local warungs (cafés).
+The area is no more the quiet and sleepy village it once was.
+Within walking distance of Villa Semarapura are a handful of other luxury villas and along the roadside, you will find some local cocktail and food stands on the edge of the cliff with views of the ocean.
+These close by 11pm and are an interesting way to partake in local revelry.
 A few kilometres away lies the pretty village of Cemagi, where guests can experience the traditional Balinese way of life including colourful Hindu ceremonies.
 Ten kilometres to the south are some of the island’s best surfing beaches (Echo Beach is renowned for its laid-back surfer vibe), while to the north is the famous Pura Tanah Lot.
 The villa's 16-seater minibus and driver are available daily for guests who want to explore the island (extra charge applies).

 - Cemagi beach